IL Business Facts

 Illinois is nicknamed the Land of Lincoln, after Abraham Lincoln, the 16th President of the United States.
 It is also known as The Prairie State, owed to its vast tracts of farmland.

-Chicago is the largest city in Illinois, with a population of 8.865 million as of 2020.
-It is the third most-populous city in the United States, and the surrounding Chicago Metropolitan area has nearly 10 million people.
+Chicago is the largest city in Illinois, with a population of 2.71 million residents living there.
+It is the third-most-populous city in the United States, and the surrounding Chicago Metropolitan area has nearly 10 million people.
 The city has been called a global architectural capital, and is considered one of the most important business centers in the world.
-It was the site of the world’s first skyscraper, built in 1885.
+It was the site of the world’s first skyscraper, which was built in 1885.

 The Illinois College of Business is nationally recognized as one of the country’s leading business schools.